PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 - The Google Fi app needs to be installed in the owner profile for SIM/eSIM activation.
 - Google Fi Wi&#8209;Fi calling does not work behind a VPN with the killswitch enabled in the owner profile.

 If you are living in the United States and use the stock operating system, I highly recommend using Google Fi as the carrier to take advantage of the end to end encrypted calls and Fi VPN.
-Pixel 4 and bove users will benefit the most from the VCN as mentioned.
+Pixel 4 and above, users will benefit the most from the VCN as mentioned.

 If you are using GrapheneOS and do not mind installing Sandboxed Play Services, Fi is still a better option than to other providers thanks to Google's general good security practices and the fact that you can enroll in the Advanced Protection Program to have much better protection for your account.
 Some other provides do not even have multi-factor authentication support, and most will not let you enforce FIDO2 as the authentication method.